OzanGenc/CocktailAnalysis/README.md

 These two datasets were merged and we obtained a dataset with 1093 unique cocktails and their ingredients and recipes.

 ## Recommendation System
 The system makes recommendations based on similarities of the ingredients.
-All cocktails' ingrediendts are vectorized using Tfidf technique.
+All cocktails' ingrediendts are vectorized using Tf-idf technique.
 Cosine similarities of vectorized ingredients are calculated to find the similarities of the cocktails.

 **If user gives name of a cocktail that is present in our database;**